tauseefr7/AI-Learning-App/README.md

 Benefits of summaries and quizzes across domains:

 In education, they enhance learning efficiency and accessibility for students.
 In corporate training, they save time and ensure comprehension among employees, aiding in onboarding.
 For content creators, they boost engagement and offer monetisation opportunities.
 In research, they facilitate information synthesis and evaluation of findings.
 In personal development, they aid skill acquisition and time management.
 They also improve accessibility for non-native speakers and the hearing impaired.
-Additionally, in marketing, they enable content repurposing and serve as effective lead generation tools.
+Additionally, in marketing they enable content repurposing and serve as effective lead generation tools.

 ## How It Works